groupdocs-viewer/GroupDocs.Viewer-Docs/net/release-notes/release-notes-2020/groupdocs.viewer-for-.net-20.6-release-notes.md

 /// <param name="number">The page number.</param>
 /// <param name="name">The worksheet or page name.</param>
 /// <param name="visible">The page visibility indicator.</param>
-/// <param name="width">The width of the page in pixels when viewing as JPG or PNG.</param>
+/// <param name="width">The width of the page in pixels when rendering as JPG or PNG.</param>
-/// <param name="height">The height of the page in pixels when viewing as JPG or PNG.</param>
+/// <param name="height">The height of the page in pixels when rendering as JPG or PNG.</param>
 /// <exception cref="System.ArgumentException">Thrown when <paramref name="number"/> is less or equal to zero.</exception>
 /// <exception cref="System.ArgumentException">Thrown when <paramref name="width"/> is less or equal to zero.</exception>
 /// <exception cref="System.ArgumentException">Thrown when <paramref name="height"/> is less or equal to zero.</exception>